Lessons of Jesus

 Previous Chapter: O faithless generation

-For example, Andrew, who had just finished the ministry, said, "I healed 10 people today," and Peter immediately said, "I healed 15 people today."
-And then, Andrew, Peter said, "I am the one who brought you to the ministry - 21.Then Peter came to Him and said, “Lord, how often shall my brother sin against me, and I forgive him?
+What symptoms of fame that disciples had? for example, after the ministry, one of the disciples Andrew say, "10 of them are healed in his ministry", Immediately Peter responded "15 of them are healed in his ministry", so, Andrew told as usual, "I am the one who brought you to the ministry", that made Peter to be mad on his brother and brought this matter to Jesus - 21.Then Peter came to Him and said, “Lord, how often shall my brother sin against me, and I forgive him?
 Up to seven times?”
 22.Jesus said to him, “I do not say to you, up to seven times, but up to seventy times seven - Matthew 18:21-22

-Next, the Lord taught His disciples how dangerous it is to hurt a fellow believer - 42.But whoever causes one of these little ones who believe in Me to stumble, it would be better for him if a millstone were hung around his neck, and he were thrown into the sea.
+Next, the Lord taught His disciples how dangerous it is to hurt a fellow believer, The Lord did not teach this to Romans or those who want to crucify him, but to His own disciples - 42.But whoever causes one of these little ones who believe in Me to stumble, it would be better for him if a millstone were hung around his neck, and he were thrown into the sea.
 43.If your hand causes you to sin, cut it off.
 It is better for you to enter into life maimed, rather than having two hands, to go to hell, into the fire that shall never be quenched.
 44.where ‘Their worm does not die And the fire is not quenched.’
 45.And if your foot causes you to sin, cut it off.
 It is better for you to enter life lame, rather than having two feet, to be cast into hell, into the fire that shall never be quenched.
 46.where ‘Their worm does not die And the fire is not quenched.’
 47.And if your eye causes you to sin, pluck it out.
 It is better for you to enter the kingdom of God with one eye, rather than having two eyes, to be cast into hell fire.
 48.where ‘Their worm does not die And the fire is not quenched.’
 49.For everyone will be seasoned with fire, and every sacrifice will be seasoned with salt.
 50.Salt is good, but if the salt loses its flavor, how will you season it?
 Have salt in yourselves, and have peace with one another - Mark 9:42-50

-Furthermore, the disciples harbored the notion that they alone had been chosen by the Lord and that no one else should engage in ministry; consequently, they sought to hinder the ministry of others.
-The Lord taught us that we must not behave in this manner, nor should we harbor any intention in our hearts to undermine the ministry of others—for if we do, it is we ourselves who will face the peril - 49.John answered, “Master, we saw someone casting out demons in your name, and we tried to stop him, because he does not follow with us.
+Furthermore, the disciples thought they alone had been chosen, and no one else should do Christ ministry, so they attempted to stop others, that's when the Lord said "Do not stop", so we must pray for others and encourage their ministry, and should never treat them as competitor, otherwise we are one would suffer in both physical and spiritual blessing - 49.John answered, “Master, we saw someone casting out demons in your name, and we tried to stop him, because he does not follow with us.
 50.But Jesus said to him, Do not stop him, for the one who is not against you is for you - Luke 9:49-50

 Next Chapter: In Your name